Stmsmj/Maze/README.md

 ### Modes
-the goal is simple , we should start from `green block` to the `red block`
+the goal is simple , we should start from `green block` to reach the `red block`

 There is 3 different modes